RESILIENT PEOPLE PODCAST

 MAY 27TH, 2021 | 29:29 | S1:E19

-Marnie Hill wrote the book, Daddy's Blue Eyes, following the death of her son-in-law Matthew Leslie.
-He left behind a young wife and two daughters.
 A professional communications specialist, Marnie was coping with her own grief while also looking for a way to help her granddaughters to understand their dad's passing.
 By writing this book, her goal is to also offer parents, grandparents, teachers and caregivers a way to gently start a conversation with young people about grief.

-REVELATIONS: Tips & takeaways for resilience from RESILIENT PEOPLE
+Tips & takeaways for resilience from RESILIENT PEOPLE

 MAY 20TH, 2021 | 03:24 | S1:E18

-Resilience through better nutrition with Dietitian Ashley Koff
+Resilience through better nutrition: Dietitian Ashley Koff

 MAY 13TH, 2021 | 31:31 | S1:E17

 Registered Dietitian Ashley Koff is a leading expert in nutrition and creator of The Better Nutrition Program.
 She is also an author, public speaker, and consultant who lives in the US.
 Ashley's goal is to ensure that patients and clients are receiving the best knowledge to manage their health through food, lifestyle and supplements.
+She loves talking about "gut health" and joined me on RESILIENT PEOPLE to discuss its relationship to building resilience.

 Ashley has shared her expertise on shows like "The Doctors" and "The Dr.Oz Show".